 This administrative body oversees licensing for Florida nursing homes and is empowered to investigate claims of abuse or neglect.
 The reports provided by the investigators could also shed light on any potential injury claim you might pursue.

 You are Also Advised to Contact the Police

 If your loved one was the victim of a crime, you have the right to report the incident to the police.
 You are entitled to notify the police in addition to the AHCA as well.
 It is not uncommon for there to be dual investigations between law enforcement officials and nursing home administrators.

 It is also helpful to seek professional help for your loved one.
 Depending on the type of abuse they suffered, they may require physical therapy or mental health counseling.
 You may consider moving them to a new care facility in addition to these services.

-Finally, it could be in your best interest to discuss your abuse allegations with a Melbourne nursing home abuse lawyer.
-By letting a lawyer evaluate the case, you could put your loved one in a position to recover the compensation they deserve.
-Contact Bogin, Munns & Munns right away to get started.
-Dial
+Finally, it could be in your best interest to discuss your abuse allegations with a Melbourne nursing home abuse lawyer at our firm.
+By letting our lawyer evaluate the case, you could put your loved one in a position to recover the compensation they deserve.

 The Time Limit on Filing a Lawsuit

 Like all lawsuits, legal claims alleging nursing home abuse are bound by the statute of limitations.
 The statute of limitations is a firm deadline that requires the filing of a lawsuit within a specific amount of time.
 If the statute expires before you bring your case to court, you could permanently miss out on the ability to recover compensation.